Robert GODES

 [0114] Loading Pulse Power

-[0115] Loading pulse power feedback provides information on the
+[0115] Loading pulse power feedback provides information on

-reactor) and inter-electrode environment.
-A large increase in
+demonstration reactor) and inter-electrode environment.
+A

-use it to adjust future cycle widths.
+current cycle and use it to adjust future cycle widths.

 [0116] Quantum Pulse Power

-[0117] The quantum pulse power feedback provides information on
+[0117] The quantum pulse power feedback provides information

-the state of core loading and possible core damage.
+on the state of core loading and possible core damage.
 The

-impedance of the core will change dependent upon the percentage
+impedance of the core will change dependent upon the

-to increased resistance of the core.
-Impedance rise due to
+current energy due to increased resistance of the core.

-excessive loading density may necessitate a greater number of
+necessitate a greater number of quantum pulses relative to

-quantum pulses relative to loading pulses to alleviate the
+loading pulses to alleviate the excessive loading condition.

-excessive loading condition.
-Sustained excess loading could lead
+Sustained excess loading could lead to core degradation and/or

-reactions leading to excess buildup of phonon energy.
+buildup of phonon energy.

 Other Reactor Characteristics